Viasat/halite/doc/jadeite/explanation/halite_refinement-terminology-j.md

 {$type: spec/Y$v1}
 ```

-This direction of the spec is the same, regardless of whether the refinement is inverted.
+This direction of the spec is the same, regardless of whether the refinement is intrinsic or extrinsic.

 ```java
 {